EDIT: New drafts are uploaded in the first few days of the month (though sometimes I skip a month). A changelog for drafts is available at the bottom.

 But a lot of my reluctance has to do with wanting it to be the best that it can be before really releasing it to the wider world.
-I'm currently running a playtest campaign with it; after a year in my players have hit 7th level and I'm looking forward to their exploration of the game's higher levels and the inevitable tweaks that will produce.
-I like to edit things as much as possible, tweaking individual words, moving elements a few mm, and so on, and not to no effect: I think the benefits overall have been clear, looking back at older drafts.
+A year of playtesting saw my players hit 7th level, and I'm looking forward to their exploration of the game's higher levels and the inevitable tweaks that will produce.

 Still, I think it's time.
 So, without further ado, here's the beta for my humble game.
-I'll be continuing to run my campaign, read blogs and other games, and take into account feedback, all of which will lead me to tweak things here and there, and eventually I'll put it up on DriveThru and make it "final", but for now you should find this perfectly playable.
+I'll be continuing to run my campaign, read blogs and other games, and take into account feedback, all of which will lead me to tweak things here and there, and eventually I'll put it up on DriveThru and make it "final", but it is tested and feature-complete and you should find it perfectly playable.

 The only thing that I feel is missing is a character sheet.
 I created one for my own use, but it uses graphical elements I stole from other works and so wouldn't be right to share.
 Characters are pretty simple, as they are in most OSR games, and so this shouldn't be a major hindrance.